shelleyolivia/learn-tutorials/network-documentation/solana/sol-mint-token.md

 ---

-**NOTE:** If you do not have any SOL in your wallet to pay for the transaction, you will recieve an error:
+**NOTE:** If you do not have any SOL in your wallet to pay for the transaction, you will receive an error:

 ```bash
 Creating token AQoKYV7tYpTrFZN6P5oUufbQKAUr9mNYGe1TTJC9wajM